In the Heat of the Night (TV series): Seventh season, 1993–1994

-Other cases involve a nine-year-old girl being killed because of a drunk driver; the return of Parker's oddball stepfather, Roy Eversole (Pat Hingle, first seen in Season 6) and his lady friend Miss Roda (Anne Meara); Forbes mentors a young boxing protégé who can't seem to stay out of trouble; Gillespie must once again confront his bigoted background when a new synagogue moves into Sparta and is repeatedly vandalized.
-The rabbi (Jerry Stiller) detests Gillespie, who in the 1960s was serving as an officer on the all-white racist Sparta police force, and the police refused to investigate the arson of the city synagogue back then.
-Christine Elise makes one final appearance as Bill's daughter in the episode "A Love Lost", directed by Larry Hagman, in which Gillespie must protect her from an estranged boyfriend involved in a gun-running scheme in Sparta.
+Other cases involve a nine-year-old girl being killed because of a drunk driver; Christine Elise, who had several guest spots during Season 6, makes one final appearance as Bill's daughter in the episode "A Love Lost", in which Gillespie must protect her from her on-again/off-again boyfriend involved in a gun-running scheme in Sparta.
+Forbes has to juggle mentoring a young boxing protégé who can't seem to stay out of trouble, and a fiancée from Memphis who has very different plans for their future together; Parker's oddball stepfather, Roy Eversole (Pat Hingle, first seen in Season 6) returns from Florida with his lady friend Miss Roda (Anne Meara) in a comedic episode; Gillespie must once again confront his bigoted past when a new synagogue moves into Sparta and is repeatedly vandalized.
+The rabbi (Jerry Stiller) detests Gillespie, who in the 1960s was serving as an officer on the all-white racist Sparta police force, and the police refused to investigate the arson of the city synagogue back then, despite knowing the identity of the felon.

 In the episode "Ches and the Grand Lady", Bobby Short reprises his role as Ches Collins, the blues musician from "Sweet, Sweet Blues" in Season 5.
 The episode also guest stars Jean Simmons as a dying grand dame of Sparta who is Ches's old flame and the overbearing great-aunt of Lonnie Jamison.
 Bubba spends time in Atlanta to try to help his nephew, who is hospitalized due to a drug overdose.
-Harriet's son Eugene once again finds himself at odds with the police, endangering his parole trying to help a friend.
+Harriet's son Eugene once again finds himself at odds with the police, endangering his parole by trying to help a friend who is an unwilling participant in a convenience store robbery.